X3I/poketwo.com/items/masterball.md

-In a wild encounter, it can catch a single wild Pokémon without fail (with the exception of the ghost Marowak in Pokémon Tower and other encounter Pokémon if it's in the semi-invulnerable turn of an attack)
+In a wild encounter, it can catch a single wild Pokémon without fail (with the exception of the ghost Marowak in Pokémon Tower and other encounter Pokémon if it's in the semi-invulnerable turn of an attack, such as bosses)

 ## Location